Charlotte Sophia Somerset, Duchess of Beaufort

 Charlotte Sophia Somerset, Duchess of Beaufort (11 January 1771 – 12 August 1854), formerly Lady Charlotte Sophia Leveson-Gower, was the wife of Henry Somerset, 6th Duke of Beaufort.

+Early life

 She was the daughter of Granville Leveson-Gower, 1st Marquess of Stafford, and his wife, the former Lady Susanna Stewart.

+Personal life

 She married the future duke, then Marquess of Worcester, on 16 May 1791 at Lambeth Church, London.
 They had four sons and eight daughters: